zikula/zikula-docs/recipes/Filtering list view elements created by CurrentUser.md

 }
 ```

-whereby `YourEntity` is the upper-cased name of your entity
+`YourEntity` is the upper-cased name of your entity.

-`blabla` is the name of your filter field
+`YourTemplate` is the upper-cased name of your template.
+Here `CurrentUser`

-and `123` is your filter value